 The combination of coffee and chocolate is one of life’s perfect pairings.
 I mean, coffee & chocolate, together or separate, are basically my coping skills lately. 🤣 These Chocolate Chip Espresso Scones with Espresso Glaze bring these two flavors together in a delicious little treat that works for breakfast, brunch, or a coffee break. ☕️ 🍫

 I used these amazing Nestle Toll House Espresso Morsels for my scones, which I get in the baking aisle right next to the other chocolate chips.
-I like them because they add an extra punch of espresso flavor, but you could also just use regular semi-sweet chocolate chips.
+I like them because they add an extra punch of espresso flavor, but you could also just use regular semi-sweet chocolate chips or even chunks if you want them extra chocolate-y.
 If you use semi-sweet chips, you may want to add 1/4 teaspoon espresso powder to the dough, as well as the frosting, to punch up that coffee flavor.

 Making Chocolate Chip Espresso Scones with Espresso Glaze